-The construct CGDP allows us to compare GDP across countries for every year that they are made, but they do not allow us to compare across different years.
-Because it is so difficult to gather data on prices around the world, the ICP has constructed data for only five years.
-These are the so-called "Benchmark Years": 1970, 1975, 1980, 1985, 1996, 2005.
-In terms of Table 2.1 above, it is as if we found the $F_j^w$ values appropriate for each of those years only.
-Across any of those five rows, we could still compare incomes to find relative standing by country, but we could not find relative income between different years, either of the same country or any two countries.
-In the next section we discuss how they are able to construct series that are comparable across years.
+The construct $CGDP^e$ allows us to compare GDP across countries for every year that they are made, but they do not allow us to compare across different years.
+Because it is so difficult to gather data on prices around the world, the ICP has constructed values of F for only seven years.
+These are the so-called "Benchmark Years": 1970, 1975, 1980, 1985, 1996, 2005, and 2011.
+Through a complicated process, they interpolate and extrapolate the F's, which allows them to find $CGDP^e$ for all years.
+In a similar way, they construct a variable $CGDP^o$ , which treats imports and exports more directly.
+The difference between them is this: $CGDP^e$ is useful for analyzing the standard of living, while $CGDP^o$ is useful for analyzing productive capacity and productivity.
+In neither case, however, can we use these to compare across time.
+They are only comparable across countries in a given year.